Marijuana Legalization Bill Likely To Pass House, Says Jerry Nadler, Will Likely Stall In Senate

 As Market Watch reports, Nadler, a New York Democrat, is the chair of the House Judiciary Committee, which will vote on the MORE Act Wednesday.
 Nadler expects his committee will approve the bill, likely with some Republican support.
 The bill could pass the Democrat-controlled House of Representatives.
 Yet, once it reaches the Senate, Nadler predicts that, at the very least, the legislative body will move slowly on it and may not pass it at all.

 The MORE Act of 2019, sponsored by California Democrat Kamala Harris, would remove marijuana from Schedule I of the Controlled Substances Act.
 Further, it would expunge prior marijuana convictions, provide re-sentencing hearings for people charged with marijuana offenses but not yet sentenced at the time of the bill’s passage, and impose a national 5 percent sales tax on marijuana and marijuana products.
-That money would go to fund grant programs, including restitution payments for communities hard hit by the War on Drugs.
+That money would go to fund grant programs, including restitution payments for communities hit hard by the War on Drugs.

 Nadler says that, though he expects enthusiasm for passing the bill within the House, he’s not so sure of its future in the Senate.
 He expects that the body will, at a minimum, move slowly on the bill.